haberdashPI/german_track/_research/plans.md

 ## 2. salience classifier: (low v high classification)

-- [X] a. global alone x
+- [X] global alone x
-- [X] b. object alone x
+- [X] object alone x
-- [X] c. spatial alone x
+- [X] spatial alone x
-- [X] d. look at these across time?
+- [X] look at these across time?
+- [ ] break salience down into four categories, to see gradient of timeline !!
+- [ ] stats
-- [ ] e. it would be interesting to see the features at the earlier and later timepoints
+- [ ] it would be interesting to see the features at the earlier and later timepoints
-- [ ] f. can these be do with the median power?
+- [ ] can these be with the median power?
-    - [ ] i. do these show up across time?
+    - [ ] do these show up across time?
-- [ ] g. what does this look like with both hits and misses?
+- [ ] what does this look like with both hits and misses?
-- [X] h. it would be good to know if there is a build up effect for salience: do we see the same effect for early/late targets?
+- [X] it would be good to know if there is a build up effect for salience: do we see the same effect for early/late targets?
-- [ ] i. can we see any of these effects at an individual/trial-by-trial level?
+- [ ] can we see any of these effects at an individual/trial-by-trial level?

 ### story: